Blog Details

 Pom-Pom Sorting Game

 Colorful, lightweight pom-poms transform ordinary sorting activities into irresistible play experiences for 3-year-olds.
 These fuzzy balls appeal to children’s natural curiosity while secretly strengthening the tiny muscles in their hands and fingers.
+This type of activity is commonly used in occupational therapy to support fine motor development in young children.

 What is Pom-Pom Sorting Game